 We need to fix that.
 Scroll down and find the embed code for your TrustPulse account:

-As indicated in the instructions, embed this code just before the closing </body> tag of your website template file.
+As the instructions indicate, embed this code just before your website template file’s closing </body> tag.

 Does that sound confusing?
-Well, you’re in luck.
+Well, you’re in luck because there’s an easier solution.

 Head back to your WordPress Dashboard and locate the TrustPulse plugin in the left-hand side menu: